selfbus/software-arm-incubation/README.md

 software-arm-incubation
 =======================

-Selfbus software projects for ARM microcontroller that are in development
+This repository contains Selfbus software projects that are in development, for ARM microcontrollers.